Welcome to the A to Z of Bonsai.

 |

-HACHI-UYE - Tree size classification within the "Large BONSAI>BONSAI" category, measuring between 102 and 152 cms.
+HACHI-UYE - Tree size CLASSIFICATION within the "Large BONSAI>BONSAI>BONSAI" category, MEasuring between 102 and 152 cms.

 Also referred in Japan as "6 Handed" indicating how many men it would take to carry it.